-In March 2016, the FASB issued ASU 2016-09, Improvements to Employee Share-Based Payment Accounting, to simplify and improve the accounting for employee share-based awards.
+In March 2016, the FASB issued ASU 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting, to simplify and improve the accounting for employee share-based awards.
 The new standard amends the accounting for employee share-based payment transactions to require recognition of the tax effects resulting from the settlement of stock-based awards as income tax benefit or expense in the income statement in the reporting period in which they occur.
 In addition, the tax-related cash flows resulting from share-based payments will be classified as cash flows from operating activities and cash payments made to the taxing authorities on the employees' behalf for withheld shares will be classified as financing activities on the statement of cash flows.
 The new guidance also provides an accounting policy election to account for forfeitures as they occur.
-The new guidance is effective for public entities for annual reporting periods beginning after December 15, 2016, and interim periods within that reporting period.
-Early adoption is permitted with any adjustments reflected as of the beginning of the fiscal year of adoption.
 The Company elected to early adopt this new guidance in the first quarter of its fiscal year 2017.
 As a result of this adoption, the Company recorded an increase to retained earnings of \$11.7 million to recognize U.S. net operating loss carryforwards attributable to tax benefits from excess stock-based compensation that had not been previously recognized and recorded a decrease to retained earnings of \$0.2 million resulting from the election of accounting policy to account for forfeitures as they occur as of February 1, 2016.
 The Company also elected to apply the presentation for cash flows related to excess tax benefits prospectively.
 The presentation requirements for cash flows related to employee taxes paid for withheld shares has no impact on the Company's condensed consolidated statements of cash flows.
-On February 1, 2016, the cumulative effect adjustment of these changes recognized in the b
+On February 1, 2016, the cumulative effect adjustment of these changes recognized in the beginning of retained earnings was approximately \$11.5 million.

 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326), to introduce a new impairment model for recognizing credit losses on financial instruments based on an estimated of current expected credit losses (ECL).
 Under the new model, available-for-sale (AFS) debt securities are required to estimate ECL only when the fair value is below the amortized cost of the asset and is no longer based on an impairment being "other-than-temporary".
 The new model also requires the impairment calculation on an individual security level and requires an entity use present value of cash flows when estimating the ECL.
 The credit-related losses are required to be recognized through earnings and non-credit related losses are reported in other comprehensive income.
 The ASU will be effective for public entities in fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 Early adoption is permitted.
 The new guidance will require modified retrospective application to all outstanding instruments, with a cumulative effect adjustment recorded to opening retained earnings as of the beginning of the first period in which the guidance becomes effective.
-The Company does not believe the adoption of this new guidance will have material impact on its consolidated financial statements.
+The Company does not believe the adoption of this new guidance will have a material impact on its consolidated financial statements.